 Sardesai was popularly known as 'Sardee-man'.
 During his successful 1970-71 tour to West Indies, Sardesai was asked at the airport whether he had anything to declare.
 He replied, 'I have come here with runs and I'll go back with more.'
 During his entire career, which spanned 13 seasons, Bombay never lost a Ranji Trophy match with Dilip Sardesai in the side.

-Dilip Sardesai's career had seemed over when he was picked for the Indian tour of West Indies in 1970-71.
+Dilip Sardesai's career changed when he was picked for the Indian tour of West Indies in 1970-71.
 In the 1st Test at Kingston, India lost the first five wickets for 75, before Sardesai hit 212 runs and took the total to 387.
-His 112 in the next Test at Port of Spain led to India's first victory over West Indies.
+His 112 in the next Test at Port of Spain led to India's first victory over the West Indies.
 He hit another 150 in the 4th Test after India were 70 for 6.
 His 642 runs in the series stood as an Indian record for five days before Sunil Gavaskar went past it.
 It was India's first victory over West Indies in a series and Vijay Merchant, the chairman of selectors, called Dilip Sardesai the "Renaissance Man of Indian cricket".

 A picture of Dilip Sardesai in 1971